How Do I Apply to the Neuroscience PhD Program?

 - 3 letters of recommendation, uploaded through online application system by person writing the reference

-- TOEFL or IELTS score (if applicable) - School Code 2660 - sent directly from the testing agency
+- TOEFL score (if applicable) - School Code 2660 - sent directly from the testing agency

 - Resume or curriculum vitae

 Formal applications for the doctoral program for domestic or international students must be received by Dec.
 15.

 Admission to this program is for fall semester only.

 Highly competitive applicants selected based on the materials in their completed application package are invited to interview with faculty members in the Neuroscience Graduate Program.

 Applicants in the United States visit in-person with expenses paid by the program.
 In addition to meeting with members of the program faculty, applicants also have an opportunity to interact with current graduate students.